-A typical section for each classification is described in the Lee's Summit Public Works Department Design and Construction Manual.
+A typical section for each of the street classification types is included described in the Lee's Summit Public Works Department Design and Construction Manual.
 Some of the considerations that go into defining the needed cross section of any given street segment are described below.